 Figure 1.
-Prevalence of the infection in dogs collected from different areas of Central Balkan.
+Prevalence of the infection in dogs from different areas of Central Balkan.

 4. Discussion

 As forecast models predict, epidemiological and epizootiological scenarios of vector-borne diseases constantly change [1].
-Climate changes, economic problems, migration of people, and animals and and changes in vector ecology significantly influence the need for constant monitoring of zoonotic pathogens.
-The territory of Europe is endemic for dirofilariosis in dogs, with main distribution in Mediterranean region, where in several areas both D. repens and D. immitis coexist [13].
-Additionally, reports from every Balkan country classify this area as an endemic zone [3].
-Based on literature data, more than 200 cases of human dirofilariosis were diagnosed on this territory, mostly in the form of superficial infection caused by D. repens, except for the three cases, two pulmonary and one subcutaneous form of human dirofilariosis due to D. immitis infection [4].
+Climate changes, economic problems, migration of people and animals and changes in vector ecology significantly influence the need for constant monitoring of zoonotic pathogens.
+The territory of Europe is endemic for dirofilariosis in dogs, with main distribution in Mediterranean region, where in several areas both D. repens and D. immitis coexist [10].

 In Serbia, the first systemic research of dirofilariosis in dogs started in the beginning of the 21st century.
-This investigation demonstrated that northern part of Serbia (Vojvodina Province) was hyperendemic and endemic for D. repens and D. immitis infection in dogs, respectively [14, 15].
-In the same period, studies from Southeastern Serbia, previously hyperendemic region for D. repens infection, found that some areas are still endemic (with significantly lower prevalence of D. repens infection detected only in dogs), but declared certain parts as Dirofilaria-free zones [16].
-In the following years, Dirofilaria infection was detected in different carnivore hosts and present competent biological vectors [17, 18.
-Although North Macedonia shows epidemiological features for dirofilariosis onset, data on Dirofilaria infection from this country are scant, not easily found in the international literature, and mainly performed using traditional techniques [19].
-There are some recorded cases of dirofilariosis caused by D. repens (21%) and D. immitis (12.5%) in small number of examined dogs [19], followed by new data of recently reported sporadic D. repens infection in wolves [20].
+This investigation demonstrated that northern part of Serbia (Vojvodina Province) was hyperendemic and endemic for D. repens and D. immitis infection in dogs, respectively [11, 12].
+In the same period, studies from Southeastern Serbia, previously hyperendemic region for D. repens infection, found that some areas are still endemic (with significantly lower prevalence of D. repens infection detected only in dogs), but declared certain parts as Dirofilaria-free zones [13].
+In the following years, Dirofilaria infection was detected in different hosts, such as red foxes and golden jackals, and present competent biological vectors [14, 15, 16].
+Although North Macedonia shows epidemiological features for dirofilariosis onset, data on Dirofilaria infection from this country are scant, not easily found in the international literature, and mainly performed using traditional techniques [17].
+Cases of dirofilariosis caused by D. repens (21%) and D. immitis (12.5%) have been reported in few dogs [17], followed by new data of recently reported sporadic D. repens infection in wolves [18].

-Recently, in addition to dirofilariosis, leishmaniosis caused by L. infantum has been diagnosed repeatedly among dog and the human population of the Balkan Peninsula countries, after decades with sporadically reported cases [21].
+Recently, in addition to dirofilariosis, leishmaniosis caused by L. infantum has been diagnosed repeatedly among dog and humans of the Balkan Peninsula countries, after decades with sporadically reported cases [19].